 - 1/8 tsp cayenne pepper

 - salt, red pepper flakes (to taste)

-- Optional Toppings or Add-Ins: Capers, Kalamata Olives
+- Optional Add-Ins: Capers, Kalamata Olives

 Heat oil on medium in a large skillet or wok.
 When it begins to ripple, add diced onions and cook 3-4 minutes until they begin to soften.
 Add garlic and stir, cooking on medium about 1 minute.